Leidang: Structure

 The leiðangr was a system organizing a coastal fleet with the aim of defence, coerced trade, plunderings, and aggressive wars.
 The leidangs were centered upon a ship.
 The organizational unit was the ship itself with the men providing their own equipment and provisions for the journey.
 The ship's company agreed to serve for a certain period of time, normally, the fleet levy was on expeditions for two or three summer months.
-It was composed of free men that owns farms.
+It was composed of free men who owned farms.
 The leiðangr differed from conventional feudalism in that the expeditions gathered around leaders based on military merit, rather than noble status.

 All free men were obliged to take part in or contribute to the leiðangr.
 All of the leiðangr were called to arms when invading forces threatened the land.
 Only a fraction of the ships called to the leiðangr would take part in the expeditions, but as they were often profitable, many prominent magnates and chieftains would vy for the opportunity to join.

 At its most basic level, the system relied on each hemman or farm supplying one armed man.
 The leidang divided the land into districts, ship's crews or ship communities, "skipreiða" (Old Norse), "skipæn" (Danish), "skeppslag" or "roslag" and also "hundaland" (Swedish, mainly east coast), "skipreide" or "skibrede" (modern Norwegian, this division/system is applied mainly to Norway and western Sweden, which in turn adhered under Norwegian rule at the time), and required every skipreide to deliver one ship and crew.
 These skipreide were administrative areas in which residents were assigned to outfit a ship for military use.
 They were collectively responsible to build, maintain, equip and staff a leidangsskip (coastal defense ship), fully provisioned for two or three months.
 Skipreide were mainly on the coast, but also extended quite far inland along fjords and deep waterways (“as far inland as the salmon runs”), to safeguard the procurement of timber for building of the warships.
 In the 1200s, each Skipreide consisted of 40 lid, and each lid of 4 farms/hemman; meaning that it took about 160 hemman to supply a ship and a crew.
 If enemy forces attacked the country, fires (signal beacons) built on high hills would mobilize the farmers to the skipreide.
 The number of farms in an area determined the size of a skipreide.
 It did not usually include the entire parish, nor was it confined to a parish; it could include farms from several parishes.